prathamgupta36/ctf-testing/imaginaryctf2023/chaos/REHOST.md

 # REHOSTING

-Files can be found here: [form](https://github.com/ImaginaryCTF/ImaginaryCTF-2023-Challenges/tree/main/Pwn/form)
+Files can be found here: [chaos](https://github.com/ImaginaryCTF/ImaginaryCTF-2023-Challenges/tree/main/Reversing/chaos)

 ## Challenge Setup
-There are no dependency files for `vuln`.
+There are no dependency files for `chall.py`.

 ## Flag Check